Roberto Vega Campusano

-Roberto Vega Campusano (born 1 February 1978) is a Chilean politician and lawyer who is a member of the Chilean Constitutional Convention.
+Roberto Vega Campusano (born 1 February 1978) is a Chilean lawyer and politician.
+A member of National Renewal, he was elected as a member of the Constitutional Convention in 2021, representing the 5th District of the Coquimbo Region.

-He was Regional Ministerial Secretary of Mining of the IV Region of Coquimbo.
+He previously served as Regional Ministerial Secretary of Mining for the Coquimbo Region between 2018 and 2020 during the second administration of President Sebastián Piñera.